BlogMoving to Colombia

 ❓ Can I open a savings account in Colombia without being a resident?

-To open an account at most Colombian banks you need a Colombian citizenship ID or foreign ID card (cédula de extranjero).
+To open an account at most Colombian banks, you need a Colombian citizenship ID (cédula de ciudadanía) or a foreigner's ID (cédula de extranjería).
 Digital banks like Nu generally require a Colombian ID.
-Some traditional banks accept a passport for certain types of accounts, but the process is more complex and is not always available at all branches.
+Some traditional banks accept passports for certain types of accounts, but the process is more complex and not always available at all branches.

 ❓ Does the 4x1000 apply to digital savings accounts as well?

 Yes.
-The GMF applies at all banks, including Nu and Lulo.
-It's not a bank charge but a national tax.
-What changes is that the law allows exempting one account per natural person — you can mark one of your accounts so it doesn't incur GMF on withdrawals and transfers up to a certain amount.
+The GMF applies to all banks, including Nu and Lulo.
+It is not a bank fee but a national tax.
+What changes is that the law allows for one account per natural person to be exempted — you can mark one of your accounts so that it does not incur GMF on withdrawals and transfers up to a certain amount.
 Lulo goes a step further and refunds the GMF you pay.
 Check with each bank on how to manage the exemption.

-❓ What happens if I want to close my account and switch banks?
+❓ What happens if I want to close my account and change banks?

-Closing a bank account in Colombia is simpler than it seems: in most cases you can do it at a branch or, in the case of digital banks, from the app itself.
-Before closing it, make sure to redirect any automatic payments (utilities, insurance, subscriptions) to your new account.
-The biggest inconvenience is usually redirecting payroll transfers, which can take a pay cycle.
+Closing a bank account in Colombia is simpler than it seems: in most cases, you can do it at a branch or, in the case of digital banks, from the app itself.
+Before closing it, make sure to set up any automatic payments (utilities, insurance, subscriptions) to the new account.
+The biggest inconvenience is usually redirecting payroll transfers, which can take one payment cycle.

 ❓ Are digital banks like Nu and Lulo safe?

 Yes.
 Both Nu and Lulo are supervised by the Financial Superintendence of Colombia and deposits are covered by Fogafín insurance up to $50 million pesos per person, just like any traditional bank.
-They are not unregulated fintechs — they are banks with full licenses.
+They are not unregulated fintechs — they are fully licensed banks.

-❓ Which is the best bank to receive international transfers?
+❓ Which is the best bank for receiving international transfers?

-For receiving international transfers, traditional banks like Bancolombia and BBVA usually have the best integrations with the SWIFT network.
-Digital banks also receive international transfers, but the process can be more manual and settlement times vary.
+To receive international transfers, traditional banks like Bancolombia and BBVA usually have the best integrations with the SWIFT network.
+Digital banks also receive international transfers, but the process can be more manual and credit times vary.
 If you receive payments from abroad frequently, check each bank's commissions for receiving foreign currency — they can be significant.

 Which bank are you currently using and what would you change?
 If you have good or bad experiences with any of these banks, share them in the comments — that helps others make better decisions.